 3 min read

-ASMR, also known as Autonomous Sensory Meridian Response, is a tingling sensation that some people experience in response to certain sounds.
-Most people experience this static-like feeling on their scalp, the back of their neck and at the top of their spine.
+ASMR, also known as Autonomous Sensory Meridian Response, causes a tingling sensation which is a very relaxing feeling that most people experience on their scalp, their neck, and at the top of their spine.

 Triggers of ASMR often come from sounds like paper tearing or gentle whispering.
 ASMR is a personal thing and a trigger that may be pleasant for one person and may not be for another.
 There are plenty of ASMR sounds to explore to work out what triggers you.